septentrio-gnss/uBloxCorrectionsWithSeptentrio/user/README.md

 </div>

 These parameters are used to configure the MQTT client.
-Normally only the client ID, obtained from the thingstream platform, is required.
+Normally, only the client ID obtained from the Thingstream platform is required.

 ## FURTHER INFORMATION

-If you want to know more details about how the code works, you can visit the documentation for developers:
-(Part of the information provided in this guide [user documentation] is repeated in developers documentation.)
+If you want more details about how the code works, you can visit the developer documentation.
+Note that part of the information provided in this guide for users is repeated in the developer documentation.

 <div align="center">